KILTprotocol/docs/docs/develop/03_workshop/04_attester/01_account.md

 A KILT account is a set of cryptographic elements:

--   The address, generated from the public key and is the entity's unique and public on-chain identifier, used to pay fees and deposits.
+-   The address, generated from the public key, is the entity's unique and public on-chain identifier, used to pay fees and deposits.
 -   A signing keypair to write transactions on-chain

 :::